Lbalkenhol/candl/docs/interface/interface_sampler.rst

 .. tip::

-    If you arere resuming a Cobaya run and encounter temperature mismatch errors or inconsistencies - especially when using lensing likelihoods - consider setting ``add_logdet: True``.
+    If you are resuming a Cobaya run and encounter temperature mismatch errors or inconsistencies - especially when using lensing likelihoods - consider setting ``add_logdet: True``.
 This can help avoid numerical issues in Cobaya's internal checks.

 Connecting Theory Codes to Cobaya
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^